Powersprint - explosive maximum- and speed strength training. Sprint specific strength exercises for speed.

-In order to justify the use of a powersprint, study the section sprinter technique in the book "Strength speed" - descriptions is extensively developed to the better.
+In order to justify the use of a powersprint, study the section sprinter technique in the book "Strength speed" - now the illustrations are more developed to the better I hope.
 Illustrations which specifically shows Pelvis posture and sprint mechanics analysis.
 The downloadable E-book have also some of the illustrations in color .
 45, 47, 50, 54 but in particular 59, 59 where with text and pictures different sprint models are described and how these could be trained with Powersprint.
 Note: Now, even the quadriceps dominant model could be trained.
 Pages 60 and 79 shows the exercise "Powersprint One leg RDL" Excentrisk to stretch position, which really could be an alternative to prevent hamstrings muscles ruptures.
 With film clips examples of such exercises are shown here using Power Sprint, which thus means realistic weight loaded sprint motion in a specially constructed leverage device.
 This can be loaded with both lighter and very heavy weights.
 A new design also gives great general fitness: More activity from the trunk and upper body.
 When the motion is more as "armcurls" it gives greater load on the arms, upper back and shoulders.

 Powersprint could develop: